Gaëtan Wittebolle.

 Document 1, the Design Doc (the WHAT)

-This is the product vision.
+The product vision.
 It answers: what are we building, for whom, and why?

 You start with a brainstorm: